ADGEfficiency/adgefficiency.github.io/PITCHME.md

 ## backwards induction

+goal with backwards induction is to allow an energy_py env to be instantly solvable using BI

+BI = model based

+Allows measuring the quality of forecasts (i.e. - when the model is wrong)

 ## next

 wrapping other environments - has to be the most efficient use of resources (not repeating work)